·10 min read

 • Structured Streaming

-Structure streaming is a newer fashion compared to Spark streaming.
+Structured streaming is a newer approach compared to Spark streaming.
 It is better designed and optimized.
 It does not focus on batch processing as Spark streaming does.
 It processes the data and print or save it according to the choice of the user, such as “complete”, “append” or “update”.

 At first, we need to create our Spark session.